- M.S. in Special Education Behavior Disorders, University of Oregon

-I am a member of the Association of Positive Behavior Supports and have come to see that model - a whole school, positive approach to behavior management, to be a reasonable summary of my beliefs.
-If we establish a positive environment, the need for individual behavioral intervention will be less and problems less severe.
-My goal is to influence individuals and groups to pursue practices that are instructional, proactive, data-based and focused on recognizing and attending to the actions that children (and adults) do well, while correcting and teaching alternatives to the actions that we want eliminated or decreased.
+Pat is a member of the Association of Positive Behavior Supports and has come to see that model - a multi-tiered, positive approach to behavior management, to be a reasonable summary of her beliefs.
+She believes that if we establish a positive environment, set expectations, teach and acknowledge as well as address minor problem behaviors early and consistently, the need for individual behavioral intervention will be reduced and problem behaviors will hopefully be less severe.
+Pat’s goal is to influence individuals and groups to pursue practices that are instructional, proactive, data-based and focused on recognizing and attending to the actions that children (and adults) do well, while correcting and teaching alternatives to the actions that we want eliminated or decreased.